OpenNuvoton/ML_M55M1_SampleCode/M55M1BSP-3.00.001/SampleCode/NuEdgeWise/NN_ModelEasyDeploy/README.md

 # NN_ModelEasyDeploy
-This sample demonstrate how to easy deploy new image classification model[^1] and label to target.
+This sample demonstrate how to easily deploy new image classification model[^1] and label to target.
 ## Requirement
 1. Keil uVision5
 2. Nuvoton ICP tool